-A paper published by Niels Furguson Collision attacks on OCB indicates that processing large amounts of data (somewhere on the order of $2^{32}$ 128 bit blocks) with a single encryption operation (same key and nonce) makes it probable that an attacker could create a modified cipher text that would generate the same tag as a the original cipher text (pass authentication) and decrypt to a different plain text.
+A paper published by Niels Furguson Collision attacks on OCB indicates that processing large amounts of data (somewhere on the order of $2^{32}$ 128-bit blocks) with a single encryption operation (same key and nonce) makes it probable that an attacker could create a modified ciphertext that would generate the same tag as the original ciphertext (pass authentication) and decrypt to a different plaintext.

 The probability of the necessary X collision occurring